stereotype441/language/resources/type-system/inference.md

 ## This

-Expression type inference of the expression `this` produces a compilation artifact `m` with static type `T`, where `m` and `T` are determined as follows:
+Expression type inference of the expression `this` produces an expression artifact `m` with static type `T`, where `m` and `T` are determined as follows:

 - Let `T` be the interface type of the immediately enclosing class, enum, mixin,